BorisGuo6/dexterity/README.md

 # Project Dexterity

 ![Team Pic at Humanoids Summmit](media/images/summit_team_pic.jpeg)

 ## Overview
 Dexterity is a capstone project developed by ECE students at the University of Virginia (Class of 2025).
 The project consists of a robotic hand that can be controlled using a haptic feedback glove, providing a natural and intuitive way to control robotic movements while receiving tactile feedback.
+Three members of our team traveled to the Bay Area in December 2024 to showcase the project at the [Humanoids Summit](https://humanoidssummit.com/).

 An summary of the project can be found in these [Figma slides](https://www.figma.com/deck/h1ZrgHnDu9oTQfUKUapgQW/Dexterity-Progress-Report?node-id=32-46&t=BGETurAAA480CFCk-1).

+## Videos

+The videos below showcase how the system's responsiveness and precision enable it to consistently catch balls.

 https://github.com/user-attachments/assets/b5050c01-b495-40dd-bd65-899a9acaca80

 https://github.com/user-attachments/assets/4d67e1bd-996e-49d0-b71a-232bf0a58b3a